Steps To Buying a Home in Florida

 In other words, a contract can be negotiated and accepted on any day, including Saturday and Sunday.
 The contract is computed in calendar days except for any time periods (other than Acceptance and Effective Date) that fall on a Saturday, Sunday or national holiday which would extend to 5:00 PM of the following business day.
 Make sense?
 It can be confusing at first.
 If you don’t understand, Ask Me!

 All offers written by me can be e-signed on your phone, tablet or computer.
-Since I will have your Pre-Approval or Proof of Funds, your offer is ready to be submitted.
+Since I will have your Pre-Approval or Proof of Funds, your offer is ready to be submitted to the Seller’s Agent.

 NEGOTIATIONS ARE THE NEXT STEP IN BUYING A HOME IN FLORIDA